-Unconventional chapter titles, CT callout boxes, relation to daily living, and connection to well-known events combine to encourage computational thinking and instill agile mental skills.
+Unconventional chapter titles, CT callout boxes, relation to daily living, and connection to well-known events combine to encourage thinking and instill mental skills.
 In addition, we introduce a new verb in English, computize.
 To computize is to apply CT.
-With a little bit of help, everyone can do it.
+And with a little bit of help, everyone can do it.

 The CT callout boxes highlight nuggets of computational thinking wisdom worth revisiting from time to time.
-They can be found easily in the Table of Contents and in the Index.
+They can be found easily in the table of contents and in the index.